CryptoNeverSleeps/Shit-Coin-Script/README.md

 ## Usage:

 ```
-nibex-cli masternode status
+shit-cli masternode status
-nibex-cli getinfo
+shit-cli getinfo
 ```

-Also, if you want to check/start/stop **Nibex**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Shit**, run one of the following commands as **root**:

 ```
-systemctl status Nibex.service          #To check if Nibex service is running
+systemctl status Shit.service          #To check if Shit service is running
-systemctl start Nibex.service           #To start Nibex service
+systemctl start Shit.service           #To start Shit service
-systemctl stop Nibex.service           #To stop Nibex service
+systemctl stop Shit.service           #To stop Shit service
-systemctl is-enabled Nibex.service      #To check if Nibex service is enabled on boot
+systemctl is-enabled Shit.service      #To check if Shit service is enabled on boot
 ```

 ***